West Milford Township High School

 Section 1 President: Presides at all meetings of the Association.
 Appoints all Committee Chairs and is, by right, a member of all committees.
 The President along with the Vice President will communicate with the other groups, organized or not.
 The President along with the Vice President is responsible for Committee organization.

-Section 2 Vice President: Assumes all the duties of President in his or her absence.
+Section 2 Vice President: Assumes all the duties of President in their absence.
 The Vice President will assist the President with communication between the Association and other groups, organized or not.
 The Vice President along with the President is responsible for Committee organization.

 Section 3 Recording Secretary: Keeps records, minutes of meetings, and is responsible for secretarial duties other than correspondence.
-He or she keeps a copy of the approved bylaws available at every meeting.
+They keep a copy of the approved bylaws available at every meeting.
+The Recording Secretary may act as Assistant Treasurer upon agreement of a majority of the Executive Board.

 Section 5 Treasurer: Has custody of all the funds of the Association.
-He or she keeps an accurate record of all receipts and expenditures, and pays out funds as approved by the Board (Article 2 of these Bylaws).
-He or she will present a statement of accounts at every meeting of the Association and at other times, when requested by the Board (Article 2 of these Bylaws).
-He or she will be custodian of the post office box key and retrieve mail on a regular basis and perform other duties as the office may require.
+They keep accurate records of all receipts and expenditures and pay out funds as approved by the Board (Article 2 of these Bylaws).
+They will present a statement of accounts at every meeting of the Association and at other times, when requested by the Board (Article 2 of these Bylaws).
+They will be custodian of the post office box key and retrieve mail on a regular basis and perform other duties as the office may require.
+They must work with the Assistant Treasurer to ensure that the Assistant Treasurer understands the Association’s recordkeeping methods and the current financial status of the Association.
+The Treasurer will coordinate with the Assistant Treasurer to determine the duties and responsibilities of the Assistant Treasurer.
+Upon election to the Treasurer position, the individual shall become bonded, which shall be maintained for the duration of the Treasurer’s term.
+Costs of bonding will be paid for by the Association.

 ARTICLE 2 Executive Board

-The Executive Board (hereafter: Board) consists of the officers of the Association (Article 4 of the Constitution), specifically: President, Vice President, Recording Secretary, Corresponding Secretary, Treasurer, and Past President.
+The Executive Board (hereinafter, Board) consists of the Officers of the Association (Article 4 of the Constitution), specifically: President, Vice President, Recording Secretary, Corresponding Secretary, Treasurer, and Past President.

 The Board has general supervision of the affairs of the Association.

-If an officer resigns, it is the duty of the Board to fill the unexpired term from among the parents or guardians of present members of the Band.
+If an officer resigns, it is the duty of the Board to fill the unexpired term from among the parents or guardians of present members of the Association.

 The Board may meet prior to each meeting of the Association to transact the business of the Association.
 The Board may meet as often as necessary.